apache/incubator-kie-drools/kogito-addons/README.md

 1. Start with the runtime you wish to add the implementation.
 Create a new sub-module under `{runtime}/addons/{capability}`
 2. Try to code with the runtime in mind and leverage their libraries.
 For Quarkus, see the [Quarkus Guides](https://quarkus.io/guides/) page to figure how to interact with the given technology.
-SpringBoot also has a comprehensive list of [guides](https://spring.io/guides)
+Spring Boot also has a comprehensive list of [guides](https://spring.io/guides)
 3. Document the implementation with a `README.md` and make it clear how to use it
 4. Create an example of usage in the [`kogito-examples`](https://github.com/kiegroup/kogito-examples) repository